portSwigger-integrations/burp-suite-enterprise-circleci-orb/README.md

 ```

 ### Reporting Results
-The examples below show how to display the vulnerability report in the **Tests** tab using [`store_test_results`](https://circleci.com/docs/configuration-reference/#storetestresults), or to store the raw .xml report as an [artifact](https://circleci.com/docs/artifacts/).
-CircleCI documentation for collecting test data can be found [here](https://circleci.com/docs/collect-test-data/).
+The example below shows how to display the vulnerability report in the **Tests** tab using [`store_test_results`](https://circleci.com/docs/configuration-reference/#storetestresults), or to store the raw .xml report as an [artifact](https://circleci.com/docs/artifacts/).
+Learn more about [how CircleCI collects test data](https://circleci.com/docs/collect-test-data/).

 ```
 usage:
   version: 2.1
   orbs:
-    burp-suite-enterprise: portswigger/burp-suite-enterprise@<version_number>
+    enterprise: portswigger/enterprise-test@1.0.0
   jobs:
     # Displays the vulnerability report in the Tests tab.
     scan-with-test-results: